Jonathan-Sandifer/All-Star-Events/docs/apis.md

 }
 ```

-Listing an Event uses the incoming city and state data to query
+Listing an Event uses the city and state data that has queried
-an image
+an image url, with a description and a unipue id.